How do you make a great fireworks display and, most importantly, a safe one?

 Decide where your fuse will start.
 In this case the fuse will start on the far left of our board.
 Pin the fuse down with the metal tape.
 Make sure you’ve taken the time to plan out where your fuse line will go & how much of it you’ll use.

 Follow the path of the fuse and use the metal tape along the way.
-There will be places where the fuse will come out (see the pink fuse in the photo above) but don’t worry about it.
-We’ll do something about that later.
+There will be places where the fuse will come out (see the pink fuse in the photo above): put a piece of metal tape on the side to keep sparks and heat away from the piece.

 Make sure that you have enough space to lay out your planned length of fuse.
 Tape it down with the metal tape so you have a controlled burn as things “heat up”.